uiceds/project-triples/manuscript.md

 ### Singular Value Decomposition (SVD) and Principal Components Analysis (PCA):

 Before beginning with SVD or even PCA, we must normalize the data.
-Since most of out variables are categorical, only two variables needed to be normalized.
+Since most of our variables are categorical, only two variables needed to be normalized.
 These two variables are Fuel_Consumption_normalized and CO2_Emitted_normalized, and their normalization values are shown in the bar chart below, in **Figure 3**.
 This provided a preview that perhaps SVD and PCA would not be needed, given the small number of numerical variables.

 <p align="center">
   <img src="images/05.data-analysis-PCA-plot1.png" alt="Normalized Numerical Data" width="600px">